CookiezRGood/klipper-print-failure-detection/README.md

 - **Auto-Start Macro**: The provided macro can be inserted at the end of your `PRINT_START` to automatically enable the detection system (prevents high CPU usage during things like leveling and meshing).

 - **Live Plugin Logs**: View the logs for the plugin on the main dashboard to check for functionality and see errors.
+Download log from the dashboard.

 - **Detection History Table**: Keep track of detections and failures that happen during the current print (30 max).
 Tracks when it occurs, which camera, the type of failure, and the % confidence level.